what is ppf & how does it work?

-You and I know both know it.
+You and I both know it.
 Damaging the paintwork of a car is frustrating!

 So how do you actually protect your car’s bodywork as you drive?